 1 member representing a utility or other related infrastructure that crosses through the Delta.

-DPC will attempt to make all DPAC appointments at its May meeting.
-To create better continuity of DPAC membership, DPC will appoint or re-appoint DPAC members for the following initial terms, beginning in September 2019:

-Delta Business Representative Seat 1 (1 year) and Delta Business Representative Seat 2 (2 years)

-Delta Agriculture Representative Seat 1 (1 year) and Delta Agriculture Representative Seat 2 (3 years)

-Delta Recreation Representative Seat 1 (2 years) and Delta Recreation Representative Seat 2 (3 years)

-Delta NGO Habitat/Conservation Representative Seat 1 (1 year) and Delta NGO Habitat/Conservation Representative Seat 2 (2 years)

-State Agency Representative Seat 1 (1 year) and State Agency Representative Seat 2 (3 years)

-Delta Flood Entity Representative (2 years)

-Delta Organization Representative (3 years)

-Delta General Public Representative (2 years)

-Delta Utilities and Related Infrastructure Representative (2 years)

-Delta Water Exporter Representative (3 years)
+DPC will make 5 three-year appointments annually, beginning at the May 2022 meeting, according to the following schedule.
+DPC can also act at any time to fill a vacancy on DPAC

+May 2022: Delta Business (Seat 1), Delta General Public, Delta Flood Entity, Delta Conservation/Habitat NGO Entity, Delta Water Exporter May 2023: Delta Agriculture (Seat 1), Delta Recreation (Seat 1), Delta Organization, State Agency (Seat 1), Delta Utility and Related Infrastructure

+May 2024: Delta Business (Seat 2), Delta Agriculture (Seat 2), Delta Recreation (Seat 2), Delta Cultural Preservation, State Agency (Seat 2)

-Following these initial appointments, DPAC members will serve for terms of three (3) years with no limit on serving consecutive terms, and are allowed to designate alternates to represent them at DPAC meetings.
-In addition, representatives of the U.S. Bureau of Reclamation, U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, California Department of Water Resources, a Delta-region Native American tribe, an emergency response entity, and a cultural preservation entity are encouraged to participate as ex-officio members.
+DPAC members have no limit on serving consecutive terms, and are allowed to designate alternates to represent them at DPAC meetings.
+In addition, representatives of the U.S. Bureau of Reclamation, U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, California Department of Water Resources, Delta Stewardship Council, Sacramento-San Joaquin Delta Conservancy, a Delta-region Native American tribe, and an emergency response entity are encouraged to participate as ex-officio members.

 X. Appointment of Committee Members